-Geography and History are studied during Key Stage 3 and achievements accredited through the AQA Unit Award Scheme.
+Geography and History are studied through themed units and achievements accredited through the AQA Unit Award Scheme.

 Work-related learning is covered in Key Stage 4 and activities use the context of work to develop knowledge, skills, and understanding around employment.
 Our aim is to enable young people to develop career awareness and employability skills.